 Knowing your personal mythology gives you the power to work with it, design and empower it.

 There isn’t a person on the planet who doesn’t operate from some kind of metaphorical story about who they are.
-They will love a song because it reminds of a breakup they had, hate a color because it’s “girly”, or wear a lucky charm to a job interview.
+They will love a song because it makes them feel powerful, hate a color because it’s “girly”, or wear a lucky charm to a job interview.

-But music doesn’t physically change when we have breakups, and colors don’t have genders, and science has never shown luck to exist.
+But music doesn’t physically make you powerful, and colors don’t have genders, and science has never shown luck to exist.
 Yet, the power of these personal myths cannot be ignored.

 Your identity is an amalgam of personal myths, and every single time you saw two or more archetypes interact, you made a judgement about the meaning and added that to your mythos.